antodippo/ccmusicsearch-old/README.md

 # #CCMusic Search
 CCMusic Search is a simple search engine for [Creative Commons](http://creativecommons.org/about) music.

-At the moment is uses these web services API to found music that has been released under CC:
+At the moment it uses these web services API to find music that has been released under CC:

 - [Jamendo](https://www.jamendo.com/)
 - [SoundCloud](https://soundcloud.com/)